cohenchris/scripts/system/server/nextcloud/README.md

 These workers will run in the background and check every few seconds for queued AI queries.
 If a new query is detected, the worker will immediately process the query.

-Systemd service files and documentation is present in `arch/services`, please consult that directory for setup.
+Systemd service files and documentation are present in [`os/services/arch`](../../../os/services/arch/), please consult that directory for setup.
-This script should not be run manually.
+This script should **not** be run manually.

 ## Nextcloud ffmpeg Installation